sIncerass/ELSA/README.md

 3. It translates the labeled English data into the target language through an off-the-shelf machine translation system, represent the pseudo parallel texts with the pre-trained language-specific models, and use an attention model to train the final sentiment classifier.

-You can see the WWW 2019 (know as The Web Conference) paper “**Emoji-Powered Representation Learning for Cross-Lingual Sentiment Classification**” for more details.
+You can see the WWW 2019 (known as The Web Conference) paper “**Emoji-Powered Representation Learning for Cross-Lingual Sentiment Classification**” for more details.

 ## Overview